 Data Security Solutions

-If there is one thing I would recommend all organizations to do, first thing in 2019, is to look into deploying a data security solution that will help to detect and prevent insider threats, ransomware and other data-related security incidents.
+If there is one thing I would recommend all organizations to do, first thing in 2019, is to look into deploying a data security solution like Lepide Data Security Platform that will help to detect and prevent insider threats, ransomware and other data-related security incidents.
 2018 has taught us that data is the most valuable asset an organization hold and it must be protected as a priority.
 Adopting a data-centric approach will help you determine where your sensitive data is, who has access to it, what users are doing with it and whether it is secure.
 Knowing this is the first step to preventing data breaches in 2019.